NoM0Re/Cell-WotLK/README.md

 - [Addon Spotlight: How to set up Cell + OmniCD for Augmentation Evoker (JFunkGaming)](https://www.youtube.com/watch?v=PMvtgJv-808)
 - [团队框架插件 Cell 配置流程分享 (钛锬)](https://bbs.nga.cn/read.php?tid=32921170)

+## Want to help improve Raid Debuffs?

+Use [Instance Spell Collector](https://github.com/NoM0Re/Instance-Spell-Collector-WotLK) to collect debuffs.
+Then create a PR or submit a ticket on GitHub.

 ## Examples

 For some examples of what WeakAuras can do, take a look at [wago.io](https://wago.io/search/imports/wow/cell/) where tons of people upload their creations utilizing Cell!